 Rodman Reservoir – North Florida

 Rodman Reservoir, which connects to the St. Johns River, flows down the Ocklawaha River.
-The entire area is one of the leading trophy bass fishing charters that an angler can take.
-The opportunity is very good at catching accurate trophy bass, but only with a bass fishing guide.
+The area is one of the leading trophy bass fishing charters an angler can take.
+The opportunity is good at catching accurate trophy bass, but only with a bass fishing guide.

-Why navigation is very hazardous, and the areas are unique to this fishery.
-It is also known as an exceptional wild shiners (live bait) lake; many people struggle on this fishery with artificial lures.
+Navigation is very hazardous, and the areas are unique to this fishery.
+It is also known as an exceptional wild shiners (live bait) lake; many people struggle in this fishery with artificial lures.
 Either way, a must-visit location!

 Butler Chain of Lakes – Central Florida

-Not known for accurate trophy bass like Lake Toho but Butler Chain has some good ones and lots of them.
+Not known for accurate trophy bass like Lake Toho, Butler Chain has some good ones and lots of them.
 Do you want lots of action?
 And to hook fish on artificial lures?
 Is this the place for you?

-Another Central Florida great lake by Orlando, you can hire a bass fishing guide service.
-Then, maybe, take a break from all the other Central Florida distractions on a boat.
+In another Central Florida great lake by Orlando, you can hire a bass fishing guide service.
+Then, take a break from all the other Central Florida distractions on a boat.

 Lake Ida – South Florida

 A place that has a plethora of professional guides, so you will want to vet.
-With no state or the Coast guard supervision, it’s the wild, wild west, and a customer beware.
+With no state or Coast Guard supervision, it’s the wild, wild west, and customer beware.
 You can get anything and everything.
-Unfortunately, we see many customers at the boat ramps with dissatisfaction on their faces, not of the fishery but of what they ended up with as a bass guide service.
+Unfortunately, we see many customers at the boat ramps with dissatisfaction, not with the fishery but with what they ended up with as a bass guide service.

-Do your homework; this is one of those situations and locations where you get what you pay for!
+Do your homework; this is one of those situations and locations where you could get a lot less than what you pay for when booking guided bass fishing in Florida!

 Other Lake Choices